Bring Your Own KG: Self-Supervised Program Synthesis for Zero-Shot KGQA: Appendix: Analyses and Ablations

 \subsection{Candidate Pruning for Reasoning}

 As noted in \S{\ref{subsec:reasoning}}, we introduce candidate pruning in \method~in order to bound the latency at each reasoning step.
 This is in contrast to \pangu, which incurs high latency due to scoring every enumerated candidate.
 We analyze the effect of pruning in Table~\ref{tab:reasoning_pruning} on (1) the reachability of the gold program (answer-recall), (2) KGQA F1-scores, and (3) the latency per question\footnote{In practice, we cache responses from the SPARQL engine to improve latency over time, but turn caching off for this evaluation.
 Also, $k=\infty$ refers to no pruning.}.
-With no pruning (Pangu), we encounter prohibitive runtimes of 10 minutes per query, which is substantially reduced at $k=10$ to 20.8s (30x speed-up).
-Surprisingly, we also find that aggressive pruning ($k=10$) leads to the most accurate reasoning performance (+2.52 F1 v/s at $k=50$).
+With no pruning (Pangu), we encounter prohibitive runtimes of nearly 2 minutes per query, which is substantially reduced at $k=10$ to 13s (8x speed-up).
+Surprisingly, we also find that aggressive pruning ($k=10$) results in improved reasoning accuracy (+2.5 F1 v/s at $k= \infty$).
+In practice, we note that the latency of \method will continue to improve as more queries are served due to caching results from SPARQL executions.